Where you stay in Aruba really makes a difference, and you won’t find better accommodation than the Boardwalk Boutique Hotel Aruba.

 Also, because the ladies need to know, hairdryers are in the bathroom for your convenience.
 Save space in your carry-on luggage and leave yours at home!

 Don’t want to cook?
 Just ask and the staff will happily make a reservation for you at a local restaurant, and call the taxi to come pick you up.

 There’s no staff working on Sundays.
 It’s the one day that everyone is given off, and guests are made aware of this well beforehand to ensure everything is taken care of ahead of time.
 I applaud Stephanie and Kimberly for encouraging a work/life balance.

 Overall, if you’re thinking about booking this hotel, you won’t find a better place to disconnect and truly experience Aruba, not the cruise ship or tourist mill that you find at so many other places.
 I am so glad I got to spend a weekend here and look forward to visiting again on a future trip to Aruba, the happy island!

-Stephanie and Kimberly were gracious enough to host me during my stay, but my awe of them as business owners and obsession with the accomodations they’ve put together is completely my own.
+Stephanie and Kimberly were gracious enough to host me during my stay, but my awe of them as business owners and obsession with the accommodations they’ve put together is completely my own.

 Liked this post?
 Pin me below!

 Been there, loved it!